Thayatal

 (c)M. Graf

-The once widespread European crayfish is one of the highly endangered species due to river engineering and pollution as well as “crayfish plague” and displacement by North American species.
-Animals that are active at night find an ideal, protected habitat in the Kajabachtal valley.
+The once widespread European crayfish is today a highly endangered species due to river engineering and pollution as well as “crayfish plague” and displacement by North American species.
+The Animals that are active at night, find an ideal, protected habitat in the Kajabachtal valley.

 A big beetle on a wood